LoL ranks: League of Legends ranking system explained

 League of Legends ranked Season 13 changes

-In order to keep players motivated to grind the game and climb, Riot has made a few major changes to ranked for Season 13: there are now two ranked resets, promo series between ranked tiers are now best-of-three instead of best-of-five, and visible rank influence has been removed from matches.
+In order to keep players motivated to grind the game and climb, Riot made a few major changes to ranked at the start of Season 13: there are now two ranked resets, promo series between ranked tiers are now best-of-three instead of best-of-five, and visible rank influence has been removed from matches.

 To better-incentivise the process of reaching the top of the LoL ladder, players can also expect better rewards.
 Meanwhile, for those struggling to make Gold, Victorious skins will now be made available for players in Silver and below – provided they put the work in.

-You can check out Riot’s post on the changes here for more information.
+You can check out Riot’s post on the start of season changes here for more information.